leoarthurwall/countries/README.md

 ## FUTURE ITERATIONS

-- display full names for border instead on abbreviations
+### display full names for border instead on abbreviations
+I give this a good shot but am so far still trying to figure out how to display the border names in full rather than just the abbreviations.
+If you fancy giving yourself a good challenge, why not fork this repo and see if you can work it out.
+If you do, I'd love to hear how you worked it out.

 ## TODO